Copper: The Tiny Mineral with Big Jobs for Energy, Nerves & Collagen

 Copper is what you'd call a "trace mineral" — your body only needs a tiny amount.
 But don't let the word "trace" fool you.
 It's essential for several key processes, including helping your body use iron, supporting your immune system, and maintaining the structure of your skin, blood vessels, and bones.
 It's a quiet worker, but when it's missing, you notice.

 Copper is an essential mineral that your body uses to activate enzymes involved in energy production, iron metabolism, and the formation of connective tissue.
 It's part of several enzymes — including one that helps convert iron into a form your body can use, and another that helps protect your cells from oxidative stress.
+Your body doesn't produce copper, so you rely on food to get it.
+And because it's needed in such small amounts, a balanced diet usually provides enough.
+But when levels dip, it can affect your energy, your blood health, and even how well your tissues repair themselves.

 Copper is a key player in the process that turns food into usable energy.
 It helps an enzyme called cytochrome c oxidase function properly — that enzyme is part of the energy-making machinery in your cells.
 In short, copper helps keep your internal engine running.